Raider Klan

-Raider Klan (stylized as RVIDXR KLVN) was an American hip hop collective formed in Carol City, Florida, in 2008.
-It grew to include members from other U.S. cities, such as Memphis, Seattle (Thraxxhouse), and Houston.
+Raider Klan (stylized as RVIDXR KLVN) was an American hip hop collective formed in the Carol City neighborhood of Miami Gardens, in 2008.
+It grew to include members from other U.S. cities, such as Memphis, Seattle (Thraxxhouse), Atlanta and Houston.
 They are widely regarded by fans, critics, and fellow artists as one of the most influential hip hop movements of the 2010s.
 In 2012, the Guardian cited them as one of the key acts bringing back hip hop groups.

 At its peak, the collective enjoyed a period of rapid growth, emerging alongside groups such as Odd Future and ASAP Mob.
 Raider Klan originally included rappers SpaceGhostPurrp, Dough Dough Da Don, Kadafi, Muney Junior, and Jitt, before expanding to include Denzel Curry, Chris Travis, Eddy Baker, Xavier Wulf, Ruben Slikk, Lofty305, and dozens more.
 Many former members went on to pursue successful solo careers or form new groups, such as Seshollowaterboyz and Schemaposse.

 History

 In 2008, SpaceGhostPurrp recruited Dough Dough Da Don, Kadafi, Muney Junior and Jitt to form the founding line-up of Raider Klan.
 SpaceGhostPurrp asked Denzel Curry to join the group after hearing his debut mixtape King Remembered Underground Tape 1991–1995, which Curry accepted.

 On September 24, 2012, the group released 2.7.5.
 Greatest Hits Vol.1, a 44 track compilation of members solo and collaborative material.
 On March 1, 2013, they released their second compilation CD, BRK Greatest Hits Vol.2 : Collectors Edition.
 They released their debut album Tales from the Underground on October 31, 2013.
 The group's final release was 2015's The Mixtape 2.75.